Gloves & Gauntlets

-Compression gloves and gauntlets are a traditional means of providing compression and support to the hand and fingers in helping to manage and treat upper extremity Lymphedema, but may also be used to treat soft tissue edema and arthritic joint pain. (read more)
+Compression gloves for lymphedema and hand gauntlets are a traditional means of providing compression and support to the hand and fingers in helping to manage and treat upper extremity lymphedema of the hand, but may also be used to treat soft tissue edema and arthritic joint pain.

-A compression glove or gauntlet is usually worn during the secondary or "maintenance" phase of Lymphedema treatment after completion of complete decongestive therapy, or "CDT".
-Compression gloves and gauntlets are made in a variety of sizes and colors, and are especially designed to fit the various anatomical structures of the hand.
-A compression gauntlet provides gradient compression over the dorsum, while a compression glove provides extended compression to the fingers.
-Most manufacturers also offer matching compression arm sleeves that can be used along with the glove or gauntlet to provide complete upper extremity compression.
+A lymphedema glove or hand gauntlet is usually worn during the secondary or “maintenance” phase of lymphedema treatment, after completion of complete decongestive therapy (CDT).
+Compression gloves and gauntlets are made in a variety of sizes and colors, and are specially designed to fit the various anatomical structures of the hand.
+A compression gauntlet provides gradient compression over the dorsum of the hand, while a lymphedema glove provides extended compression to the fingers.
+Most manufacturers also offer matching arm sleeves for lymphedema, that can be used along with the compression gauntlet or compression glove to provide complete upper extremity compression for treating lymphedema of the arm.

-Compression gloves and gauntlets are rated as to the amount of compression they apply, and it is important to choose the correct compression level that is required.
-Compression is measured in units referred to as millimeters of mercury or "mmHg", and should selected for treatment as follows.
+Compression gloves for lymphedema and hand gauntlets are rated as to the amount of compression they apply, and it is important to choose the correct compression level that is required.
+Compression is measured in units referred to as millimeters of mercury or “mmHg” and should selected for treatment as follows.

-While compression gloves and gauntlets may be difficult to don and take off, there are an array of donning and doffing aids which will help the patient to easily use them.
-Also be sure to protect your investment by using detergents that are specially formulated for compression garments.
+While compression gauntlets and lymphedema gloves may be difficult to don (put on) and take off, there are an array of donning and doffing aids which will make it easy to put on and take off compression garments.
+Also be sure to protect your compression garment investment by using compression garment cleaners and detergents that are specially formulated for compression garments such as compression gloves for lymphedema.